Onion

 - Mix everything well to coat the onions with the flour

-- There is no need to add water as an onion has lots of moisture to the coating flour properly
+- There is no need to add water, as an onion has lots of moisture to coat the flour properly

 - And mix the flour to make a moist mass of dough